nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 This section contains the available commands for managing members in `SLAM`.

 ### 6.1 Add a member

+Adds a member to your current member roster.

+**Format:** `add -m`

+**Example:** `add -m John Doe, Bob Tan`

+> 💡 You can use a comma and a space to separate different members you want to add, if you choose to add more than one member at a time.

 ### 6.2 Select a member
 Selects a member to view what tasks the member is assigned to.